deis/controller/README.md

 ### Kubernetes

 In order to do development on this component, you'll need a working Kubernetes cluster.
-If you don't have one, follow the [installation instructions][install-k8s] and note that Controller currently targets version 1.2 and higher with the following requirements:
+If you don't have one, follow the [installation instructions][install-k8s] and note that Controller currently targets version 1.2 and higher.

-* Docker's `insecure-registry` parameter must include the subnets used by your Kubernetes installation

 ### Helm Classic